-Western Power submits that \$31.30 million of the estimated total capital cost for the proposed transmission works (i.e. \$52.63 million) satisfies the new facilities investment test.

-In applying the new facilities investment test to the proposed transmission works, Western Power has given separate consideration to three elements of the new facilities investment test:
+Western Power submits that the entire estimated total capital cost for the proposed investment (i.e. \$71.1 million) satisfies the new facilities investment test.
+In particular, Western Power submits that its proposed investment program, to replace 104,300 unsafe OCS connections, satisfies two elements of the new facilities investment test:

-- the "efficiency test" under section 6.52(a) of the Access Code; - the "safety and reliability test" under section 6.52(b)(iii) of the Access Code; and - the "incremental revenue test" under section 6.52(b)(i)A of the Access Code.
+- the "efficiency test" under section 6.52(a) of the Access Code; and - the "safety and reliability test" under section 6.52(b)(iii) of the Access Code.

-Western Power's considerations are outlined in the remaining sections of this issues paper.
+Western Power's assessment against the efficiency test and safety and reliability test are outlined in the remaining sections of this issues paper.
 In summary: